 (i) Not include generation re-Dispatch.

-(3) An approved Mitigation Plan
+(3) An approved Mitigation Plan:

+(a) shall be executed upon direction by ERCOT; or

-may be executed immediately, post-contingency, by the TO without instruction by ERCOT or shall be executed upon direction by ERCOT.
+(b) may be executed by the TO without instruction by ERCOT if necessary to address a reliability risk and notice of the execution must be provided to ERCOT as soon as practicable

 (4) Restoration of any Load shed by executing the Mitigation Plan shall be coordinated with ERCOT.